StrangeGirlMurph/Spotify-Organizer/README.md

 # Spotify-Organizer
-Python program to organize your own Spotify library.
+A python program to organize your own Spotify library.